-Participants need to have a glove, helmet, protective cup and water bottles.
-Team equipment bags should consist of bats, balls, a batting tee, hoola hoops, cones (round flexible ones), a set of catchers gear, and a first aid kit
+- 16. Participants need to have a glove, helmet, protective cup and water bottle. - 17.
+Team equipment bags should consist of appropriate bats, balls, batting tee, hoola hoops, cones (round flexible ones), a set of catcher's gear, and a first aid kit. - 18.
+Helmets are mandatory for all hitters, on-deck batters, and base runners.